(Someone's Always Telling You How To) Behave

-"(Someone's Always Telling You How To) Behave" is a song by British rock group Chumbawamba.
+"Behave!" (released as a single as "(Someone's Always Telling You How To) Behave") is a song by British rock group Chumbawamba.
 The song, which incorporates elements of rock and dance, criticizes homophobia in pop and rock music.
 The group recorded it in late summer 1992 but struggled to reach an agreement with their distributor, Southern Records, over the song's quality, release formats, and promotional budget.
 The band ultimately opted to form their own label, Agit Prop Records, to oversee the single's release.

 "Behave" was released in November 1992 as a stand-alone single, following the release of their fifth studio album, Shhh, earlier in the year.
 Because the group was touring in America at the time of the single's release, they were unable to promote it, and its commercial impact was minimal.
 Critical response to the song was favorable, with particular praise going to the song's chorus and its transition between the group's punk and mainstream pop eras.

 Composition

 The group wrote and recorded "Behave" in response to multiple recent instances in which gay British pop stars were subjected to homophobic attacks or made homophobic comments.
 In the single's liner notes, the group singled out singer Jason Donovan's lawsuit against The Face magazine for intoning he was gay, as well as Happy Mondays vocalist Shaun Ryder's homophobic comments following speculation about his own sexual orientation, as inspirations for the track.

 The song criticizes the music industry's role in promoting homophobic culture, and features a chorus about "brainwashing children", as well as a voice reciting the names of assorted musicians (including David Bowie and the Rolling Stones) who have been influenced by gay culture.
-Stylistically, the record was regarded as a bridge between their punk ands mainstream phases, with Allmusic critic Brian Whitener writing that the song finds the group "somewhere between their Bacchanalian punk band in animal costumes and Tubthumper incarnations", while adding that when they recorded the song, the group were "definitely a dance band, but not yet a pop band."
+Stylistically, the record was regarded as a bridge between their punk and mainstream phases, with Allmusic critic Brian Whitener writing that the song finds the group "somewhere between their Bacchanalian punk band in animal costumes and Tubthumper incarnations", while adding that when they recorded the song, the group were "definitely a dance band, but not yet a pop band."
 The group reflected that, in spite of the difficulties they faced in releasing and promoting the single, it "remains one of (their) favorite recordings."